 Let the battle of the social media channels begin!
 Instagram recently shocked the world on 8/2/16 by releasing an app update that looked very (and oddly) familiar – Instagram Stories.
 That’s right, just as users can create stories on Snapchat, they can now do almost the same thing on Instagram.
 This creates a dilemma for users, especially if they are not looking to share duplicate content among various social media channels.
 Which social channel will users gravitate towards?

-Snapchat has been on the rise for some time now and Facebook took note of this right away.
-In fact, Facebook offered to buy Snapchat back in 2014 for $3 billion dollars.
-Snapchat CEO Evan Speigl rejected this offer, and continued on the quest to build up the company he started.
-Facebook currently owns Instagram, and with this latest update it seems as though they are looking to give their users a similar experience to what is available on Snapchat.
+Snapchat has been on the rise for some time now, and Facebook took note of this right away.
+Facebook offered to buy Snapchat back in 2014 for 3 billion dollars.
+Snapchat CEO Evan Speigl rejected this offer and continued on the quest to build up the company he started.
+Facebook currently owns Instagram, and with this latest update, it seems as though they are looking to give their users a similar experience to what is available on Snapchat.

 Here is everything you need to know about Instagram Stories and how to get started.

 To be able to have access to Instagram stories, you first need to update the app.
 When you open Instagram, you will notice a new layout on the home page.
 Changes are highlighted in red in the photo below.

 At the very top, you’ll see your friends’ profile photos/usernames who have created a story within the last 24 hours.
 You can click on a follower whose account you wish to view, and just as with Snapchat, these stories are available for 24 hours.
 Also, like Snapchat, you will automatically move onto the next story once you finishing viewing the story of the follower you clicked on.
 You will find a colorful circle around followers who have a new picture or video in their story that you have not viewed.
 If there is just a white circle around the user’s profile photo, it means you have already seen their full story.
 You can see someone’s story as many times as you wish until it is taken down.

 Creating a story